 H-1B Visa Community Outreach Specialist Jobs

-Community Outreach Specialist roles qualify for H-1B sponsorship when the position requires a bachelor's degree in communications, social work, public health, or a related field.
+Community Outreach Specialist roles qualify for H-1B visa sponsorship when the position requires a bachelor's degree in communications, social work, public health, or a related field.
 Employers in healthcare systems, nonprofits with federal funding, and public agencies sponsor regularly, and the 85,000-slot annual cap means timing your search matters.

-See All Community Outreach Specialist JobsOverview
+Find H-1B Visa Community Outreach Specialist JobsOverview

-Showing 5 of 12+ Community Outreach Specialist jobs
+Showing 5 of 19+ Community Outreach Specialist jobs

-See all Community Outreach Specialist jobs
+See all Community Outreach Specialist Jobs

 Sign up for free to unlock all listings, filter by visa type, and get alerts for new Community Outreach Specialist roles.